-If you come to find out that the information you are trying to delete completely does not in fact violate any type of guidelines, you also have the option to suppress the results.
+If you come to find out that the information you are trying to delete completely does not violate any type of guidelines, you also have the option to suppress the results.

 3. Improve your online reputation by engaging customers

 By enticing customers with the ability to give their own opinion in a fun way, they are much more drawn to leaving a positive review.
-Customers can leave reviews and vote on their best dishes, showing other customers in a simple and visual way that your restaurant has some great responses!
+Customers can leave reviews and vote on their best dishes, showing other customers simply and visually that your restaurant has some great responses!

 4. How to suppress negative search results

-This can be helpful if the first link that pops up on Google is a direct link to a review site you’re trying to move away from, or “bury” in your search results.
-All you have to do is put more effort into nurturing other linking sites to outperform the negative one.
+This can be helpful if the first link on Google is a direct link to a review site you’re trying to move away from or “bury” in your search results.
+All you have to do is put more effort into nurturing other linking sites to outperform the negative ones.